HostMonster was founded way back in 1996, making them one of the oldest web hosts in the industry.

-But HostMonster failed in our speed tests and that’s a huge concern, seeing as a ‘working’ website is kinda a prerequisite here.
+But HostMonster failed in our speed tests and that’s a huge concern, seeing as a ‘working’ website is kinda a necessity here.

-Then you have the issue of all-too-common pricing tricks, which isn’t quite as good as advertised when you start adding up all the extra fees and charges over time.
+Then you have the issue of all-too-common pricing tricks, which aren’t quite as good as advertised when you start adding up all the extra fees and charges over time.